Safe Harbour FAQsDownload PDF version

 - “Start-up” / technology: companies involved in the research and development of IT, medical or other early-stage technology products that are facing short-term cash shortfalls.
 Often the answer for these companies is to raise additional funds to invest in the continued research and development of their products;

-- Changes in consumer demand: companies that are challenged by changes in consumer behaviour and are forced to change business strategy.
+- Changes in consumer demand: companies that are challenged by changes in consumer behaviour and are forced to pivot business strategy.
 Typically, these companies restructure operations and divest assets or business units that do not align with the future direction of the company.

 How does Safe Harbour assist larger enterprises?

-What is the interaction between the Safe Harbour Advisor and other advisors / stakeholders?
+What is the interaction between the Safe Harbour advisor and other advisors / stakeholders?